113A Calendar Spring 2021

 Critically examining your media artifact: What do you see in your artifact?
 What signs, symbols?
 What values or ideologies are being communicated?
 Whose values or ideologies are those?
 Who is communicating those values or ideologies?
 Who is benefitting and who is losing?
 Does your artifact echo any aspect/s of Miss Representation?
 How?

 1. Write a one and half page description of your media artifact.
 Try to be specific, accurate, and attempt to re-create the artifact as closely as possible in and through words.
-Post the Description to Canvas.
+Post the Description to Canvas by Saturday, February 27.

-3. Bring your laptops and your media artifact to the class.
+3. Be ready to discuss your media artifact in the class.

 1.Discussion of Rhetorical terms.
 Rhetorical angle at the artifact.

-2. Read and summarize in 300-500 words Sika A. Dagbovie-Mullins’ “Pigtails, Ponytails, and Getting Tail: The Infantilization and Hyper-Sexualization of African American Females in Popular Culture” (PDf in Moodle).
-Post Summary to Canvas by Wednesday, October 3rd).
+2. Read and summarize in 300-500 words Sika A. Dagbovie-Mullins’ “Pigtails, Ponytails, and Getting Tail: The Infantilization and Hyper-Sexualization of African American Females in Popular Culture” (PDf in Canvas).
+Post Summary to Canvas by Tuesday, March 2).